rednas174/Whatsapp_bot/README.md

 # Whatsapp bot

 This is a whatsapp bot made by hirasloth in Flask to serve as a server.
 The IP is not exposed and doesn't need to be port forwarded.
+It is only reachable within the network itself.

 ## Requirements